-Court documents do not report information for "Two or More Races."
+&lt;sup>h Court documents do not report information for "Two or More Races."
 Additionally, race/ethnicity is unknown for about 6% of people who received a DUI-related charge and about 4% of people who received a DUI-related conviction.

-Logic Model Some people Decreased Some drivers modify alcoholalcoholbecome aware Inequities\ impaired impaired of the lower driving driving crashes DUI per se BAC Modifies DUIbehaviors and fatalities related crimes by lowering the per se blood or breath alcohol concentration (BAC) from Since we made the informed assumption that 0.08% to 0.05% modifying the DUI per se BAC would not change No change to enforcement, this pathway was not completed.
+Logic Model Some people Decreased Some drivers modify alcoholalcoholbecome aware impaired impaired Equity\ of the lower driving driving crashes DUI per se BAC Modifies DUIbehaviors and fatalities related crimes by lowering the per se blood or breath alcohol concentration (BAC) from Since we made the informed assumption that 0.08% to 0.05% modifying the DUI per se BAC may not change No change to enforcement, this pathway could not be completed.
 DUI per se BAC enforcement See discussion in Summaries of Findings.
+Key Very strong Strong A fair amount Figure 1: Expert opinion Concerning alcohol concentration Informed assumption SB 5002 No association